rxnlabs/wc-authorize.net-pro/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 6.0.1 =
+* Made compatible with WooCommerce HPOS
+* Updated "WC tested up to" header to 7.5

 = 6.0.0 - MAJOR UPDATE =
 * Implemented Payments API and added an option to use it